 How can we monitor, in real time, whether one uncertain prospect has any upside over another?
-To answer this question, we develop a novel family of sequential, anytime-valid tests for \emph{stochastic dominance (SD; also known as stochastic ordering),} a classical and popular notion for comparing entire distribution functions.
-The problem is distinct from the popular problem of testing for dominance in means, which would not capture distributional differences beyond the first moment.
-We first derive powerful, nonparametric e-processes that quantify evidence against the null hypothesis that one prospect is dominated by another.
-For first-order SD, these e-processes are constructed as a mixture of asymptotically growth-rate optimal e-variables and yield a test of power one.
-The approach further generalizes to sequential testing for SD beyond the first order, including any higher-order SD.
-Empirically, we demonstrate that the resulting sequential tests are competitive with existing non-sequential SD tests in terms of power, while achieving validity under continuous monitoring that existing methods do not.
-Finally, we sketch the complementary and challenging problem of testing the non-SD null hypothesis, which asks whether a prospect has a definite upside, and describe the conditions under which we can derive a nontrivial anytime-valid test.
+To answer this question, we develop a novel family of sequential, anytime-valid tests for \emph{stochastic dominance (SD),} a classical and popular notion for comparing entire distribution functions.
+The problem is distinct from that of testing mean dominance, and it is particularly useful when comparing distributions with similar means or with ordinal outcomes.
+We first derive powerful, nonparametric e-processes that quantify evidence against the null hypothesis that one prospect is stochastically dominated by another.
+For first-order SD, these e-processes are based on mixtures of growth-rate optimal e-variables, yielding a test of power one that retains validity under continuous monitoring.
+We then generalize the approach to sequential testing for higher-order SD and other integral stochastic orders.
+Empirically, we find that the tests are competitive in power with classical, non-anytime-valid SD tests.
+Our real-world application examines a controversial phenomenon in baseball analytics, known as the ``third-time-through-the-order (3TTO) penalty,'' viewed as a monitoring problem.
+We close by sketching the complementary problem of testing whether a prospect has a \emph{definite} upside, formalizing conditions under which we can derive a powerful anytime-valid test.